wp-plugins/u-ching-decoder/readme.txt

 == Frequently Asked Questions ==

-* Q: What is number?
+* What is number?
-* A: A number is a quality with a certain frequency.
+* A number is a quality with a certain frequency.
 Mind works with the harmonic logic of numbers in order to create.

-* Q: What is a day?
+* What is a day?
-* A: A day is one turn of the planet you are on.
+* A day is one turn of the planet you are on.
 Normally this appears in two periods, defined by the day light or not.

-* Q: What is time?
+* What is time?
-* A: T(E)=Art.
+* T(E)=Art.
 (T) is time, factored by (E) energy equals equals Art.
 Only to be understand within the Law of No-Time.

-* Q: Why should I use this tool?
+* Why should I use this tool?
-* A: In time we are one unified mind.
+* In time we are one unified mind.
 To learn and experience this we use a harmonic timing system for synchronization.

-* Q: What is required to understand it?
+* What is required to understand it?
-* A: A will to change your time system, study the numbers, start or continue a daily practice in no-time, unify in mind!
+* A will to change your time system, study the numbers, start or continue a daily practice in no-time, unify in mind!

 Time is Art